hassantafreshi/easy-form-builder/readme.txt

 - Forms Templates for creating contact-us or support forms

+- Save the IP of who is submitting a form

 - Customizable the thank you message in forms

 - Create any kind of form you want

 - Submitting an Offline Forms